-Cohrs and Moschner (2002)Cohrs and Moschner (2002) studied German students’ attitudes toward the Kosovo War and found that general attitudes toward war, which consisted of diffuse political support (conceptually similar to blind patriotism), militarism, and authoritarianism, positively correlated with support for the war in Kosovo.
-They also found some evidence of a confirmation bias such that those who were against the war selectively sought out information which reinforced those attitudes.
-McCleary et al. (2009)McCleary, Nalls, and Williams (2009) conducted a similar study of American college students’ attitudes toward the Iraq War.
-They found that blind patriotism strongly predicted support for the war while militarism and concern for national security predicted support to a lesser extent.
+Cohrs and Moschner (2002) studied German students’ attitudes toward the Kosovo War and found that general attitudes toward war, which consisted of diffuse political support (conceptually similar to blind patriotism), militarism, and authoritarianism, positively correlated with support for the war in Kosovo.
+They also found evidence of a confirmation bias, such that those who were against the war selectively sought out information which reinforced those attitudes.
+McCleary et al. (2009) conducted a similar study of American college students’ attitudes toward the Iraq War, and discovered that blind patriotism strongly predicted support for the war while militarism and concern for national security predicted support to a lesser extent.
 Constructive patriotism and concern for civil liberties predicted opposition to the war.

 Though the research on legislatures is much less extensive, a couple studies have looked at factors involved in legislatures’ foreign policy preferences, primarily the U.S. Congress.
-Kriner and Shen (2014)Kriner and Shen (2014) studied political discourse and voting in the U.S. House of Representatives pertaining to the Iraq War.
+Kriner and Shen (2014) studied political discourse and voting in the U.S. House of Representatives pertaining to the Iraq War.
 They found that, for Democrats, antiwar rhetoric positively correlated with the number of war casualties from their districts.
 Furthermore, as the number of casualties from their district increased, Democrats were more likely to vote against war measures.
-Grimmer (2009)Grimmer (2010) examined the press releases from U.S. Senators in 2007 to demonstrate how language could illuminate their political priorities.
+Grimmer (2009) examined the press releases from U.S. Senators in 2007 to demonstrate how language could illuminate their political priorities.
 He found that committee leaders tend to focus on topics related to their committees, that senators focus on topics important to their home districts, and that senators from the same state have more similar priorities than senators from different states.
-While these two studies how language of legislative bodies can be examined, neither of these studies has examined linguistic styles in the legislature which will be the focus of the current study.
+While these two studies how language of legislative bodies can be examined, neither of these studies has examined linguistic styles in the legislature, which will be the focus of the current study.

-Studying political language can be useful in predicting policy position and voting amongst politicians, and the following studies demonstrate some methods of accomplishing this.
-Laver, Benoit, and Garry (2003)Laver, Benoit, and Gerry (2003) studied political discourse from the British, Irish, and German parliaments.
-Using reference texts which provided clear examples of different policy positions, they were able to predict policy positions of other political texts.
-For example, they found that politicians favoring less central control of education and health care used the word choice more often and politician favoring more central control referenced the benefits of central planning more often.
-Slapin and Proksch (2008)Slapin and Proksch (2008) conducted a similar study which incorporated changes in positions over time using a liberal-conservative continuum.
+Studying political language can be useful in predicting policy position and voting amongst politicians demonstrated by the following studies.
+Laver, Benoit, and Garry (2003) studied political discourse from the British, Irish, and German parliaments.
+Using reference texts that provided clear examples of different policy positions, they were able to predict policy positions of other political texts.
+For example, they found that politicians favoring less central control of education and health care used the word choice more often, while politicians favoring more central control referenced the benefits of central planning.
+Slapin and Proksch (2008) conducted a similar study which incorporated changes in positions over time using a liberal-conservative continuum.
 Using German political party manifestos over a span of 15 years, they found that their estimates of policy positions correlated highly with other methods of estimated policy positions such as hand-coding methods and expert surveys.
-Zirn and Stuckenschmidt (2014)Zirn and Sruckenschmidt (2014) used similar methods in a study of German politics to determine which members of a political coalition were assigned ministry positions.
-By comparing the linguistic similarity between each party’s manifesto and the coalition agreement, they were able to correctly classify 74% of the party assignment compared to a traditional hand-coding method using the overlap of keywords which classified on 47% correctly.
+Zirn and Stuckenschmidt (2014) used similar methods in a study of German politics to determine which members of a political coalition were assigned ministry positions.
+By comparing the linguistic similarity between each party’s manifesto and the coalition agreement, they were able to correctly classify 74% of the party assignment compared to 47% for a traditional hand-coding method.
 Together these studies demonstrate the usefulness of language to understand political policies.
-The current study will seek to accomplish something similar, but focus on more basic language units to examine how real world events could be influencing policy preferences over time.
+In a similar vein, the current study will focus on linguistic constructs to examine how real world events can influence policy preferences over time.

 History of U.S. Foreign Relations